Elzéar Goulet: Life after resistance

 The expedition was put into play as a revenge plan to avenge the execution of Thomas Scott by Louis Riel's provisional government.
 However, when Wolseley's militiamen arrived at Fort Garry on 24 August 1870, the fort was empty as Riel had already fled.
 The British returned to Ontario but left militia to occupy the fort, increasing the harassment on the Métis and ultimately intensifying the feelings and assaults between the Métis and militia.
 It was at this time that two others, a Métis and Irish-American, were killed in an act of revenge for the killing of Thomas Scott.
 Many Métis believed this response effectively sanctioned violence against their community.
 His 17-year-old daughter Laurette Goulet was also subject to violence, having been raped by Red River Expeditionary Force (RREF) members, later dying from injuries she sustained in the attack.
 These deaths were also never prosecuted, again, for fear of uprising.

 Legacy

 In 2007, Winnipeg City Councillor Dan Vandal led a drive for Winnipeg to establish an Elzéar Goulet Memorial Park near the spot where Goulet was killed.
 The park was officially opened on 13 September 2008.
 Author George R. D. Goulet, great-grandnephew of Elzéar, was at the ceremony and described his ancestor as a Métis martyr.
-His great-grandson Dan McDonald is president of the Mid-Island Métis Nation on Vancouver Island and a member of the Métis Nation of B.C.
+His great-grandson Dan McDonald was president of the Mid-Island Métis Nation on Vancouver Island and a member of the Métis Nation of B.C.
 General Assembly.

 The Manitoba Métis Federation has a local called Le Conseil Elzear-Goulet.